AdaCore/spark2014/docs/lrm/source/language-defined-pragmas.rst

 Assertion_Policy	      Yes
 Asynchronous       	      No
 Atomic          	      Yes
-Atomic_Components  	      ?
+Atomic_Components  	      Yes
-Attach_Handler     	      No
-Convention         	      Yes
+Attach_Handler     	      No		     No tasking Convention         	      Yes
 CPU             	      No		     No tasking Default_Storage_Pool   	      No		     No access types Detect_Blocking	  	      No		     No tasking Discard_Names 	  	      No
-Dispatching_Domain 	      No
-Elaborate          	      Yes
+Dispatching_Domain 	      No		     No tasking Elaborate          	      Yes
 Elaborate_All      	      Yes
 Elaborate_Body     	      Yes
 Export             	      Yes
 Import             	      Yes
-Independent        	      ?
+Independent        	      Yes
-Independent_Components 	      ?
+Independent_Components 	      Yes
 Inline             	      Yes
 Inspection_Point   	      Yes
 Interrupt_Handler  	      No		     No tasking